Due diligence is fundamental to any major business transaction, whether that be an acquisition, sale, merger, investment, debt issue or IPO.

 Intangible asset due diligence can highlight both risk and opportunity.
 Today, these assets permeate every business and should be considered seriously when undertaking due diligence for any transaction.

-Undertaking intangible asset diligence as part of a transaction process can help to minimize risk and enable a strong picture of potential opportunities to be built up, so that the true value of the transaction can be realized.
+Undertaking intangible asset diligence as part of a transaction process can help to minimize risk and enable a strong picture of potential opportunities to be built up, so that the true value of the transaction can be realised.
 This ultimately is what drives investment returns.